Writing without editing is like building a house without walls.

 You know how it is.

-Sometimes your writing just doesn’t do the story or book in your head justice.
+Sometimes your writing just doesn’t do the story in your head justice.

 Using the Hemingway App editor is a perfect way to get as close as possible to bringing your true vision to life.